vaguirrebkoch/aarhus_RG_challenge/README.md

-# aarhus_RG_challenge
-The Aarhus Red Giants Challenge
+# The Aarhus Red Giants Challenge